• Skip to main content

 Let's start out strong here and look at my favorite reason Bitcoin isn't going to zero.
 Companies are building on Bitcoin, which means they need Bitcoin to operate.
 This ensures continual use of Bitcoin the asset, and Bitcoin over time.
 As these products gain adoption, so does Bitcoin.

 Bitcoin mining companies and Bitcoin exchanges are obvious ones to think about.
-Generating, buying, and selling Bitcoin is their business model.
+Mining, buying, and selling Bitcoin is their business model.
 They are investing hundreds of millions of dollars to make money from Bitcoin, and as a side benefit, are securing the network.

 Their investor pitch decks and advertising dollars make your Bitcoin more valuable.